jhelvy/cbcTools/README.md

 #> 30        30   5.0 Excellent Honeycrisp
 ```

-### Generating random designs
+# Generate survey designs

-Once a set of profiles is obtained, a randomized conjoint survey can
+Once a set of profiles is obtained, a conjoint survey can then be
-then be generated using the `cbc_design()` function:
+generated using the `cbc_design()` function.
+A variety of survey designs
+can be generated, including:

+-   Random designs
+-   Labeled designs (a.k.a. “alternative-specific” designs)
+-   Designs with a “no choice” option (a.k.a. “outside good”)
+-   Bayesian D-efficient designs

+## Random designs

+The randomized design simply samples from the set of `profiles`,
+ensuring that no two profiles are the same in any choice question.
+The
+resulting `design` data frame includes the following columns:

+-   `profileID`: Identifies the profile in `profiles`.
+-   `respID`: Identifies each survey respondent.
+-   `qID`: Identifies the choice question answered by the respondent.
+-   `altID`:Identifies the alternative in any one choice observation.
+-   `obsID`: Identifies each unique choice observation across all
+    respondents.

 ``` r
 design <- cbc_design(